anomaly/prestans-docs/source/providers.rst

 Working with Google AppEngine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-prestans ships with an inbuilt provider for Google AppEngine.
+Prestans ships with an inbuilt provider for Google AppEngine.
 AppEngine is a WSGI environment and has a very fixed authentication lifecycle encapsulated by ``prestans.ext.appengine.AppEngineAuthContextProvider``.
 The AppEngine AuthContextProvider implements support for OAuth and Google account authentication.

 Obviously this does not implement the ``current_user_has_role``.
 If you wish to support role based authorization you must extend this class and implement this function.